Sleep-disordered breathing during pregnancy is a risk factor for development of hypertensive disorders and gestational diabetes mellitus.

 The adverse fetal and neonatal consequences of sleep apnea in pregnancy are less well delineated.
 Maternal OSA is associated with a 1.5- to 2-fold increased frequency of low birth weight and small-for-gestational-age infants, both in high-risk women and in an otherwise healthy non-obese cohort.10,30,31 These infants are also more likely to have preterm delivery and neonatal intensive care unit admission (despite similar gestational age at delivery).9 One study following 74 mom-baby pairs 24% of which had OSA noted no difference in general motor scores but an increased frequency of low social development scores in neonates of moms with OSA ( 64% vs. 25%, P = .036 ) at age 12 months.32 There are no studies that indicate an increased risk of fetal death or miscarriage in association with sleep apnea.

 Management of OSA in pregnant women should continue through the postpartum period and should be multidisciplinary (Table 1).
 Women with known OSA who become pregnant should be evaluated by a sleep medicine specialist.
 Goals of the visit should include optimization of CPAP settings to help a patient achieve a normalized AHI and oxygenation.
 Obstetric providers should be acutely aware of the risk of hypertensive disorders and diabetes.
-Management should focus on early detection or prevention of these conditions.
+Management should focus on early detection or prevention of

 Women who are undiagnosed but suspected of having OSA should be referred to a sleep medicine specialist for evaluation.
 Situations where a suspicion of sleep apnea may arise include, but are not limited to, maternal symptoms of excessive daytime sleepiness, witnessed apneas, or observed maternal hypoxia in the absence of cardiorespiratory pathology.
 A sleep medicine provider can evaluate the patient and make recommendations regarding diagnosis and management throughout pregnancy and in the postpartum period.
 In the absence of pregnancy-specific data to direct treatment, we suggest treatment for all women with OSA.
 An individualized plan can be developed with the sleep medicine provider.